• Skip to primary navigation

 ⭐ About This Recipe

-I don't know about you, but lately I'm seeing photos of gorgeous, ooey gooey sticky buns everywhere I look.
+I don't know about you, but lately I'm seeing photos of gorgeous, ooey gooey cinnamon rolls everywhere I look.

-This small batch cinnamon roll has a buttery-crisp outer crust with that classic pull-apart ooey gooey cinnamon bun center.
+But even without the addition of heavy cream, this small batch cinnamon roll has a buttery-crisp outer crust with a classic pull-apart ooey-gooey cinnamon bun center.

-The small batch frosting requires a bit of patience, but uses just 1 tablespoon of butter and 1 tablespoon of cream cheese.
+The small batch frosting requires a bit of patience, and uses just 1 tablespoon of butter and 1 tablespoon of cream cheese.

 And with all the hidden whirls and swirls of cinnamon sugar goodness inside, this small batch cinnamon roll has quickly become my favorite cinnamon roll recipe.

-Don't get me wrong, I still love a big 'ol pan of sticky cinnamon buns, but more often than not — this is the cinnamon roll recipe I reach for when I'm in the mood for a cinnamon roll!
+Don't get me wrong, I still love a big 'ol pan of sticky cinnamon buns, but more often than not — this cinnamon roll for one is recipe I reach for when I'm in the mood!

 🧂 Ingredient Notes

-Here's everything you need to make this small batch single cinnamon roll with cream cheese frosting.
+Here's everything you need to make this small batch baking recipe for a single cinnamon roll with cream cheese frosting.
 See recipe card for quantities!

 For the dough and cinnamon sugar filling: